Advanced Certificate in Management Practice

 LOCATION The Irish Times Building, 24-28 Tara Street, Dublin 2

-With a government strategy to support innovative start-ups in place – now is a great time to think about setting up your own start-up (business).
+With a government strategy to support innovative start-ups in place – now is a great time to think about setting up your own business.
 Have an idea but not sure where to start?

 The Entrepreneur’s Programme (leading to an Advanced Certificate in Management Practice) aims to provide participants with the fundamental skills to start their own business.
 Including modules in Project Management, Social Media, Finance for Start-Ups and more, the programme will assist budding entrepreneurs as they develop from a seedling idea to a fully functioning business, ensuring they have a well thought out and actionable business plan and are equipped with practical and usable skills to enable them to grow their business.